The Medical Misdiagnosis Crisis and You

 Emergency Room Misdiagnosis of Vitamin B Deficiency

 Another all-to-often misdiagnosed condition is Vitamin B deficiency leading to following weight loss surgery (gastric bypass surgery.)
-When a person is not getting proper nutrients, which can often occur after a weight loss surgery, they can begin to suffer early symptoms of a very serious condition known as Wernike-Korsakoff Syndrome.
+When a person is not getting proper nutrients, which can often occur after a weight loss surgery, they can begin to suffer early symptoms of a very serious condition known as Wernicke-Korsakoff Syndrome.
 When they present at the emergency room or other doctor with these warning signs, a failure to take a detailed history and recognize the need for a simple blood panel can result in catastrophic injuries to the individual patient.

 Medical Standard of Care